 CCLI: 7260522

-Brayden writes: "This one took a few rewrites, but was birthed from a heart to sing of what Jesus has done in salvation, and that he deserves all the praise because of it.
-Through forgiveness and grace, we are compelled to have a response of worship, no matter our circumstance, in the same way the whole earth cries out in praise.
-A few passages which influenced this are as follows:
+Brayden writes: "This song was birthed from a heart to sing of what Jesus has done for us in salvation, for He deserves all praise and adoration of His people.
+Through forgiveness and grace, we are compelled to have a response of worship, no matter our circumstance.
+The song lifts as we cry “everything with breath will praise the Lord”, echoing the final biblical Psalm.

 Words and Music by Brayden & Matilda Slade